snowdrop/istio-integration/README-ANSIBLE.md

 ```

 Remarks:
-- The role tries it's best to be idempotent, so running the playbook multiple times should be have the same effect as running it a single time.
+- The role tries its best to be idempotent, so running the playbook multiple times should be have the same effect as running it a single time.
 - The default parameters that apply to this role can be found in `istio/defaults/main.yml`.

 The full list of configurable parameters is as follows: